-If a urine drug screen test is declared positive or "non-negative" by the Medical Review Officer (MRO), the split sample will be tested at another laboratory certified by the Department of Health and Human Services if the involved employee so requests within 72 hours after notification by the MRO of a positive or non-negative result.
+If a drug screen urinalysis is declared positive or "non-negative" by the Medical Review Officer (MRO), the split sample will be tested at another laboratory certified by the Department of Health and Human Services if the involved employee so requests within 72 hours after notification by the MRO of a positive result.
+The request should be confirmed in writing within 10 days after notification.
 The employee will be responsible for the cost of the split sample test.
 (The employee will be reimbursed for such costs if the test is negative.)
 Any action taken by the Company on the basis of the original test will not be stayed pending the results of the test of the split sample.